nf-core/website/markdown/teams/informatics-infrastructure.md

 ### Genome After Party {#genome-after-party}

-Genome After Party is a suite of pipeline to standardise the downstream analyses performed on all genomes produced by the Tree of Life.
+[Genome After Party](https://pipelines.tol.sanger.ac.uk/genome_after_party) is a suite of pipelines to standardise the downstream analyses performed on all genomes produced by the Tree of Life.
 These include:

 - **[sanger-tol/insdcdownload](https://pipelines.tol.sanger.ac.uk/insdcdownload)** downloads assemblies from INSDC into a Tree of Life directory structure.
 - **[sanger-tol/ensemblrepeatdownload](https://pipelines.tol.sanger.ac.uk/ensemblrepeatdownload)** downloads repeat annotations from Ensembl into a Tree of Life directory structure.